 Many yoga teachers have asked: why does yoga make us feel so good?
 Eddie Stern in his book One Simple Thing aims to uncover the science behind the feel-good factor of yoga and spoiler alert: it’s breathing.
 Linking breath and movement while moving our bodies into positions that require strength, flexibility, and compassion, and slowing and deepening our breath is magic medicine.
 And no, my yoga practice doesn’t include illicit substances.
-That is of course unless you count compounded years of cortisol as a drug, which coursing through my veins and unchecked perfectionism and panic in my early adulthood years.
+That is of course unless you count compounded years of cortisol as a drug, which coursed through my veins as unchecked panicked perfectionism in my early adulthood.
 Ashtanga yoga was, and still is, an easy-button to a wiser and kinder version of myself, a fast-acting antidote to the parts of my brain whose 24/7 full-time job was reminding me of my not-enoughness.
 I was hooked and I wanted more.

 My story: how I made time for yoga